Learning is an active and lifelong process in which all members of our educational community participate and strive for excellence.

 International Baccalaureate (IB) Program

-Founded in 1968, the International Baccalaureate Organization (IBO) is a non-profit foundation which offers four high quality and challenging education programs for a worldwide community of schools.
+Pan-American School is proud to be the first school authorized in Costa Rica to offer the full IB Continuum, which includes the Primary Years Program (PYP), the Middle Years Program (MYP) and the Diploma Program (DP).
+The International Baccalaureate Organization (IBO) is a non-profit foundation which offers high quality and challenging educational programs for a worldwide community of schools.
 For more than 45 years, IB programs have gained a reputation for rigor and high academic standards, for preparing students for life in a globalized 21st century, and for helping to develop citizens who will create a better, more peaceful world.
 Currently, over 1,250,000 students attend more than 4,350 IB World Schools in 147 countries.

-The curriculum is organized into the six areas of the IB Diploma program, and academic departments that oversee curriculum and instruction for their subject area.
+The curriculum of the Diploma Program is organized into the six areas of study.
 Diploma students also are required to complete the core requirements of the program.
 The study areas are complemented and enriched with a program of electives, co-curricular classes, student activities, and other opportunities beyond the classroom.
 The following graphic from the IBO illustrates the structure of the curriculum.

 Learning Support Services